mdb/cloud-computing/README.md

 # Cloud Computing

 > "...but for my family -- sys admins for generations -- the cloud
-> marked beginning of the end.
-Pops lost the server farm after the
+> marked the beginning of the end.
+Pops lost the server farm after
-> first wave of migrations."
+> the first wave of migrations."

 An illustration animated with CSS3.